TbExplain: A Text-based Explanation Method for Scene Classification Models with the Statistical Prediction Correction: Proposed method

 \subsection{Sentence generation}

-To output the desired textual explanation, we implemented Sentence Generation to leverage the information provided by both SPC and the object validation modules and integrate them to set up the explanatory sentence.
-The procedure of the sentence generation can be interpreted as a fill-in-the-blank task.
+To output the desired textual explanation, we implemented the Sentence Generation module to leverage the information provided by both the SPC and the object validation modules and integrate them to set up the explanatory sentence.
+The sentence generation procedure can be interpreted as a fill-in-the-blank task.
 In each scenario, a fixed sentence with several missing words that are either the prediction or the pertaining objects is the general structure of the explanation.
-As illustrated in \Cref{SG}, the objective is to provide this missing information by utilizing the scene classification's prediction in all scenarios, the validated objects in the first scenario, the revised prediction of the SPC module and all detected objects in the second scenario.
+As illustrated in Figure \ref{SG}, the objective is to provide this missing information by utilizing the scene classification's prediction in all scenarios, the validated objects in the first scenario, the revised prediction of the SPC module, and all detected objects in the second scenario.